rushda-101/Malteser-Cereal/README.md

 This website is designed with the target user, Simon Denzel, a 35-year-old office professional known for organizing top-tier treats for workplace events.
 Simon values quality and pays attention to detail, so the site delivers a clean, professional browsing experience with no pop-ups or intrusive ads.
 It offers clearly labeled products with full allergy and dietary information tags, catering to Simon’s preference for transparency and safety.
 A dedicated bulk-buy section and straightforward cost breakdowns support his need to plan for larger groups, while optional discounts and bundle deals add value.
-Every element is designed to match Simon’s expectations for clarity, professionalism, and quality.
+Every element is designed to match Simon’s expectations for clarity, professionalism and quality.

 User Persona 2 - Zainab Hassan
 The website also caters to Zainab Hassan, a 21-year-old Psychology student who often rewards herself with sweet treats after a long, stressful week of university.
 Zainab is drawn to visually appealing, Instagram-worthy products, so the website features bold and bright colours, playful design elements that reflect her energy and taste.